Hesus, Rebolusyonaryo

-Hesus Rebolusyonaryo is a 2002 Philippine science fiction drama film written and directed by Lav Diaz.
-The film stars Mark Anthony Fernandez as the title role.
+Hesus, Rebolusyonaryo is a 2002 Philippine science fiction drama film written and directed by Lav Diaz and starring Mark Anthony Fernandez as the title role.
+The film did not perform well at the box office.

 The film is streaming online on YouTube.

 Plot

 Set in 2011 when the Philippines is taken over by a military junta, Hesus Mariano (Mark Anthony) is ordered by Rebel Leader Miguel Reynante (Ronnie) to assassinate his cellmates.
 After a series of battles, Hesus finds himself in a coma, only to wake up in the hands of Col. Arnold Simon (Joel).
 Drawing inspiration from his childhood sweetheart Hilda (Donita), Hesus decides to take control of the game.